tamolinamendoza/hs-user-input-mini-lab-open-teacher-training/README.md

 We don't want our string to include that newline character, so we have to use `gets/chomp!` to remove that.

 ### The Challenge
-In `trip.rb` are going to build an application to plan a tourist's visit to NYC.
+ You are going to build an application to plan a tourist's visit to NYC.
+You are going to need to create a new ruby file, by typing in terminal `touch trip.rb` to code your program in that file.

 You'll want to take in input about where they would like to stay, sites they want to visit, food they want to eat, and how many nights they want to stay.

 Once you have that input stored, you'll want to use string methods (like upcase, downcase, captialize, etc) to put the input in a proper format.
 You can always take a look at the Ruby documentation [here](http://www.ruby-doc.org/core-2.1.2/String.html).